 During the booms and busts of mining in the area there were two teachers responsible for the task of covering the span of learning abilities.
-The school was used until the mid-nineteen nineties.
+The school was used until the mid-1990s.

-Most of the items have been collected from the Berg family whose rich history in the valley is captured.
+Most of the items capturing the rich history of the Valley have been collected from the Berg family.

 Besides many interesting bottles, books and tools, our museum has three pianos, one of which is a player piano.
 The items reflect the frugal, tough living that one had to have to live in rural Nevada in the early 1900s where mining and ranching were the mainstays for many families.

 Another building houses a myriad of antique cars, tractors and gas pumps.
-Behind the building are many mining artifacts.
+Behind the building are numerous mining artifacts.

-In the near ghost town of Round Mountain where the museum was originally, are some of our State and National treasures.
+In the nearby ghost town of Round Mountain, where the museum was originally located, are some of our State and National treasures.